FINANCIAL SUPPORT

 The Caring Community Foundation, Inc.

-The Caring Community Foundation has been serving cancer patients in the Triangle for over 15 years.
-This 501(c)(3) charitable organization supports cancer patients in need by providing financial assistance with treatment costs, utilities, rent or other basic needs during the course of cancer treatment.
-Grants are only issued for patients referred through its Social Worker Network.
+The Caring Community Foundation has been serving cancer patients in the Triangle for over 25 years.
+This organization supports cancer patients in need by providing financial assistance with treatment costs, utilities, rent or more.
+To be approved, grants for patients must be issued through its Social Worker Network.

 CancerCare